Heathen Lexicon

 What is Asatru Heathen Native Faith:

 An Ethnic Folk Religion, oppressed and suppressed (pushed to the extreme margins of Europe) for 900-years.
-Its roots occurring in the pre-Roman religious traditions of an organic Indo-European faith: incorporating practices of Polytheophilism & Honoring Holy Ancestors, recognition of the Tripartite Nature of Order & Cosmos, stoically embracing struggle, and living by the codes, concepts, and principles of Boldness, Courage, Honor, Loyalty, Hospitality, Folk, and Family...
+Its roots occurring in the pre-Roman religious traditions of an organic Heathen European faith: incorporating practices of Theophilic-Polytheism, Honoring of all holy Ancestors, acknowledgment of the Tripartite nature of all Order/Cosmos, stoically embracing struggle, and living by the codes, concepts, and principles of Boldness, Courage, Honor, Loyalty, Hospitality, Folk, and Family...

 From Middle English hethen, from Old English hǣþen, from Proto-Germanic haiþinaz; akin to heath (“heathland”).
 Cognate with Dutch heiden, German Heide, Danish hedning, Norwegian Nynorsk heidning, Icelandic heiðingi.
 See also Proto-Germanic *haiduz, Old Norse heiðr (honor, bright), Icelandic heiður (honor).
 Used as An Adjective or Noun...
 Old English hæðen “not Christian or Jewish,” also as a noun, “heathen man, one of a race or nation which does not acknowledge the God of the Bible” (especially of the Danes), merged with Old Norse heiðinn (adj.) “heathen,” from Proto-Germanic *haiþana- (source also of Old Saxon “Hæðen,” Old Frisian “hethen,” Dutch “heiden,” Old High German “heidan,” German “Heiden”), the term originating from the Germanic Language.